-I remember during my early days of travelling, how a few habits or the little insecurities of my mind, made this lifestyle so difficult for me.
+I remember during my early days of travelling, how a few habits or the little insecurities of my mind made backpacking so difficult for me.
 Though I could easily travel in rickety buses and eat at someplace totally disgusting, I was still not a right fit.

 Every time I left home (or even before leaving) to have that grand adventure, I made sure that I find a roof at night and a shit-hole in the morning.
 And these habits always only curbed me from living my perpetual backpacking dream.
 It moreover curbed me from stepping out of the fray and travelling off the beaten path, because if you’re going to places where you can find hotels and guesthouses, you’re never going anyplace new.

-I often get emails from readers claiming that they want to travel to unknown places, explore the unexplored, and do crazy things like their hero Bear Grills does.
-And the next thing they ask, something as sillier as: Is it safe to ride solo to Spiti Valley?
-Would I easily find a hotel there? —and these little insecurities always play their part in stopping them, from being a careless backpacker.
+I often get emails from readers claiming that they want to travel to unknown places, explore the unexplored, and do crazy things like their hero Bear Grills.
+And the next thing they ask iss: Is it safe to travel there?
+Would I easily find hotels? —and these little insecurities always play their part in stopping them from being a careless backpacker.

 The more I travel the more I realise that there’re apparently only two things that stop us from going wherever we wanted – our inability to sleep and shit anywhere.
 But if only we manage to conquer this two die-hard and born-out-of-comfortable-lives-in-cities habits, we can travel anywhere, and at any budget we wished.

 I made camping a way to sustain this lifestyle for a while.
-And it is because of camping that I did some of the cheapest journeys in life – including my bike expedition to Spiti Valley in less than five thousand Rupees.
-Or wandering in the other parts of Himachal Pradesh, even in Northeast India, on a budget of less than 300 Rupees a day.
-And I did that for many months!
+And it is because of camping that I did some of the cheapest journeys in life – including my budget motorbiking trip to Spiti Valley that cost me less than five thousand Rupees, or wandering in the other parts of Himachal Pradesh, or even Northeast India on a budget of less than 500 Rupees a day!

 At places where camping didn’t work, I stayed with locals, not worrying about a home-like comfort.